Current Architectural Styles in Florida

 However, most people build and design within safe boundaries as they realize they may one day have to sell their custom home and find another family with wants and needs similar to their own.

-With the warmer climate, an abundance of sunshine & vacation mentality, Florida seems to thrive around the following architectural styles:
+With the warmer climate and an abundance of sunshine & vacation mentality, Florida seems to thrive around the following architectural styles:

 #1.
 West Indies

-While this type of architecture started in the British Caribbean islands during the 18th and 19th centuries, it’s made quite the impact in the US.
+While this type of architecture originated in the British Caribbean islands during the 18th and 19th centuries, it has made quite an impact in the US.

 Characteristics of the West Indies home include:

-• The West Indies home also includes outdoor living areas, columns, louvers, covered porches with railings, shutters, and an abundance of windows & sliding glass doors.
+• The West Indies home also includes outdoor living areas, columns, louvers, covered porches with railings and shutters, and an abundance of windows and sliding glass doors.

 • Other character traits include a metal roof repair and replacement, large wooden verandas, vaulted ceilings, and tongue and groove roof decking.